yogimathius/symbolic-ontology-mcp/docs/mcp-prompt-templates.md

 ### Knowledge Gaps

 ```
-Based on your dream ontology tools, what areas of dream symbolism seem underrepresented or could benefit from further development?
+Based on your dream ontology tools, what areas of symbolism seem underrepresented or could benefit from further development?
 ```

 ### Integration Ideas